The Dr Sarno Back Pain Relief Method,

 14.)
 Intersection Between Physical Bodywork and Emotional Work:

-DSL Edgework, my method of therapy, attempts to engage the Client’s mind in the therapeutic process as much as possible.
-As said earlier, emotional stuff is actually physical stuff.
+As said earlier, emotional stuff is mostly “physical” stuff, like the chemical in the bloodstream that add dimension to what the Human Being FEELS.
 The word emotion, broken down etymologically, is E = to bring forth, and motion = Action.
-To bring forth action.
+To bring forth Action.
 And the sensations we feel are physical sensations associated with various actions and processes of the bodymind.

 Thank You For Reading My Article On Dr. Sarno Back Pain Relief, the Mind-Body Connection, Healing Back Pain & Mind Over Back Pain utilizing the Dr. Sarno Method!